 E62 BME 591 Biomedical Optics I: Principles

 This course covers the principles of optical photon transport in biological tissue.
 This course covers the principles and applications of optical photon transport in biological tissue.
 Topics include a brief introduction to biomedical optics, single-scatterer theories, Monte Carlo modeling of photon transport, convolution for broad-beam responses, radiative transfer equation, diffusion theory and applications, sensing of optical properties and spectroscopy, and photoacoustic imaging principles and applications.
-Prerequisite: Differential equations
+Prerequisite: Familiarity with Differential equations and partial differential equations

 Credit 3 units.
 EN: TU